zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image010.png?raw=true)

  - **Earning points based on Shopping Cart Rule** Shopping Cart Earning Rule enables your Customers to earn points based on specific values of orders.
-That will help you to organize programs such as “Earn 20 points for orders equal to or higher than $500”.
-If Customers’ shopping carts meet the condition of the shopping cart rule that you set up on backend, the System will show the points they will earn.
+That will help you to organize programs such as "Earn 20 points for orders equal to or higher than $500".
+If Customers' shopping carts meet the condition of the shopping cart rule that you set up on backend, the System will show the points they will earn.
 After Customers add products to the shopping cart, they can see the point amount as below:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image011.png?raw=true)